rust-may/may_http/README.md

 may_http is a fast, coroutine based HTTP implementation that can be used as lower level layer for http servers and clients.

-Currently may_http has only HTTP server implmentation which can be used in [may](https://github.com/Xudong-Huang/may) coroutine context.

-HTTP Client will be supported in future.

-Some of the implementation logic comes from [hyper](https://github.com/hyperium/hyper) 0.10.x branch But most of the logic are re-written for ergonomical usage and performance consideration.
+Some of the implementation logic comes from [hyper](https://github.com/hyperium/hyper) 0.10.x branch

+But most of the logic are re-written for ergonomical usage and performance consideration.

-thanks to the [httparse](https://github.com/seanmonstar/httparse) and [http](https://github.com/hyperium/http) crates, they make may_http only focus on the transportation logic.
+Thanks to the [httparse](https://github.com/seanmonstar/httparse) and [http](https://github.com/hyperium/http) crates, they make may_http only focus on the transportation logic.

 ## Example